Nikolaus Gross: Life

-Nikolaus Gross was born in Niederwenigern on 30 September 1898 to a colliery blacksmith; he was baptized on 2 October and he attended the local Catholic school from 1905 until 1912.
+Nikolaus Gross was born in Niederwenigern (today an urban district of Hattingen) on 30 September 1898 to a colliery blacksmith; he was baptized on 2 October and he attended the local Catholic school from 1905 until 1912.

 Gross first worked in a plate rolling mill as a grinder (1912–15) and then as a coal miner from 1915 until 1920.
 In June 1917 he joined the Christian Mineworkers' Trade Union and in 1918 joined a Christian political movement.
 On 6 June 1919 he joined the Saint Anthony's Miners' Association.

 He furthered his education in evening courses at the Volksverein für das katholische Deutschland and in 1920 gave up his job as a miner and worked for the Christian Mineworkers' Trade Union ("Gewerkverein Christlicher Bergarbeiter") in Oberhausen in a secretarial role from July 1920 until June 1921.
 From July 1921 until May 1922 he was an assistant editor at the union newspaper known as the "Bergknappen" in Essen.
 From June 1922 until October 1922 he was a trade union secretarial worker in Waldenburg in Lower Silesia and afterwards in Zwickau and then at (December 1924 to December 1926) Bottrop.
 In January 1927 he changed jobs to become the assistant editor at the Westdeutsche Arbeiterzeitung which was the organizational organ of the Katholische Arbeitnehmer-Bewegung ("Catholic Workers' Movement" or K.A.B.) before soon becoming the general editor in 1929.
 The Westdeutsche Arbeiterzeitung stood out as a paper that was critical of the Nazis.
 After the elections in March 1933 the paper was banned for three weeks.
 In the beginning of 1935 the paper bore the name Kettelerwacht and was banned once and for all on 19 November 1938 but he continued to publish an underground edition to expose the lies of propaganda.
 Gross took over the leadership of the Düsseldorf K.A.B. for its secretarial worker had been called into the Wehrmacht.
 His activities were linked with travels which would be a help to him in his upcoming resistance activities.
 He also represented the K.A.B. at Catholic conferences.

 He had good friends from the K.A.B. as well as trade unions and the Christian politicians and all would discuss alternatives to the Nazi regime in the so-called Cologne Circle which was meeting in the K.A.B.'s center called the Kettelerhaus in Cologne no later than 1942.
 This group worked with those in Berlin about Carl Friedrich Goerdeler and took part in his personal plans for the time after Adolf Hitler was out of office should that have happened.

 Gross later became engaged to Elisabeth Koch (11.03.1901-21.02.1971) and the two later married on 24 May 1923.
 The pair had seven children: